Diary of a Network Geek

 Weight Loss Goal TOTALLY Exceeded

-Filed under: News and Current Events,Personal — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 1:23 pm for you boring, normal people.
+Filed under: News and Current Events,Personal — Posted by the Network Geek during the Hour of the Horse which is around lunchtime or 1:23 pm for you boring, normal people.

 The moon is Waning Crescent